mswed/anny/README.md

 RV sync uses RV paint nodes to draw and serialize strokes.
 Anny stroke system is not compatible with this workflow.
 ### Fix the creeping sense that the VFX industry is doomed

+# Known issues
+On macOS the Anny menu might not show up.
+You can, however, open the UI by hitting `=` and going between annotated frames by clicking `;` and `'`

 ## Installation
 Anny is installed like any RV package.
 1. [Download latest rvpkg file](https://github.com/mswed/anny/releases/latest)